 You always want to know what is happening with your credit.
 Make certain it is being reported and attend to any inaccuracies as soon as possible.
-Get into the habit of taking a look at your Equifax credit reports and digging into the specifics, and not just the scores.
+Get into the habit of taking a look at your Equifax credit reports.
+Dig into the specifics, and not just the scores.

-At Equifax, you can monitor your account at: http://www.equifax.com/business/business-credit-monitor-small-business.
-Monitoring costs $19.99.
+At Equifax, you can monitor your account at: https://www.equifax.com/business/business-credit-monitor-small-business.

 Equifax shows three separate business determinations on its business credit reports.
 These are the Equifax payment index, your business’s credit risk score, and its business failure score.